-The good thing about the golden hour is that you can play and experiment with a different type of lighting in one location.
+The good thing about the golden hour is that you can play and experiment with different types of lighting in one location.

 This is because the light is soft enough for the models to directly face the sun, which is the primary light source of the shoot.

-You can also create beautiful backlight photos during the golden hour.
+You can also create beautiful backlit photos during the golden hour.

 This is perfect when the sun is still slightly high in the sky and will create a thin line of light around the object.

 This will give the illusion as if the object is glowing while the background is blurred and hazy.
 This lighting type is similar to rim/edge lighting.

 But on rim/edge lighting, the line appears even brighter against a darker background and gives the illusion of separation between the object and the background.

 You can also create the flare effect.
 Flare is one of the lighting modes often used during the golden hour.

 This lighting type can be achieved by intentionally placing the object to partially cover the sun in order to create beautiful flares.